hemantksingh/messup-learn/practice/Leadership.md

   - Bounce a question back.
 Have you set out a budget for this piece of work?
 - Using humour to put your point across can be effective communication strategy in certain situations.
 Avoid plagiarizing but use inspiration.
 - Consider the impact of body language and non verbal communication on your message.
 This requires you to be fully present and be mindful of not only the thoughts but also the emotions around you.
-  - Closed positions like crossed arms represent defensiveness
+  - Closed positions like crossed arms are commonly read as defensiveness
-  - Open hands and hand movements while speaking represent confidence
+  - Open hands and hand movements while speaking are commonly read as confidence
-  - Eye movements give out a lot about whether you are being listened to or ignored
+  - Eye movements are commonly read as a sign of whether you are being listened to or ignored
 - *You haven't taught until they have learnt*.
 Seek confirmation that the words you say are well understood.
 Willingness to repeat will ensure your message lands.

 ### Engage and build trust

 Understanding that not all people are the same and that they are driven by different motivations is crucial to knowing them.
-People fall into different [personality traits](https://openpress.usask.ca/introductiontopsychology/chapter/personality-traits), however the deepest urge in all human nature is
+People fall into different [personality traits](https://openpress.usask.ca/introductiontopsychology/chapter/personality-traits), however, as Dale Carnegie puts it in *How to Win Friends and Influence People* (the passage below, including the Dewey, Freud, James and Schwab references, is his), the deepest urge in all human nature is

 - **the desire to be important** - John Dewey, one of America's most profound philosopher.
 It is what Freud calls "the desire to be great".
-The deepest principle in human nature is the craving to be appreciated.
+William James put it as "the deepest principle in human nature is the craving to be appreciated".
   - Be hearty in your approbation and lavish in our praise. **Recognition** and sincere appreciation is one of the secrets of dealing with people.
 Charles Schwab - one of the first people to be paid a salary of 1 million dollars a year says he was paid his salary because of his ability to deal with people. "*I consider my ability to arouse enthusiasm among my people*" said Schwab.
 The way to develop the best that is in a person is by appreciation and encouragement.
 The difference between appreciation and flattery?
 One is sincere and the other insincere.
 One comes from the heart out; the other from the teeth out.
 One is unselfish; the other is selfish.
 One is universally admired; the other universally condemned.
   - Strive to provide positive as well as constructive **feedback**.
 When you do, you help people get better at their jobs.
 You let them know what is expected from them, as well as the good things you want them to continue to do.
-Using SIB (Situation Behavior and Impact) technique to provide feedback helps you to be precise about the time and place (situation), stick to the facts (behavior) and to uncover the impact - how it made you feel.
+Using the SBI (Situation-Behavior-Impact) technique from CCL to provide feedback helps you to be precise about the time and place (situation), stick to the facts (behavior) and to uncover the impact - how it made you feel.

 - **the desire to belong** - people are social animals and have the innate ability to gravitate towards others with common shared values and beliefs, form communities and cultures.
 When you are surrounded by people with shared values and beliefs - trust emerges.
   - You find others with similar beliefs and values by striking conversations and **becoming genuinely interested in them**.
 Often liking someone is a gut instinct, an intuitive decision, because it just feels right.
-The part of your brain that controls feeling, controls decision making it doesn't control language, it cannot rationalize why you like someone.
+Simon Sinek (*Start With Why*) argues that the part of the brain that drives feeling and decisions is not the part that handles language, which is why people struggle to explain why they like someone.
+Treat this as a simplification, not settled neuroscience.
   - Clarity about your beliefs and values gives you a purpose.
 Ability to clearly communicate your vision and repeat it often can rally others behind your cause
   - A carrot and stick (reward and punishment) policy is effective in routine, mechanical work, but actually reduces performance in the context of knowledge work.
 Rewarding efforts as opposed to outcomes taps into the intrinsic motivations of people encouraging them to take risks and innovate and be okay with failure.
-  - >*If you want people to be truly engaged in your vision give them **autonomy, mastery and purpose*** - Daniel Pink
+  - Daniel Pink (*Drive*) argues that engagement comes from **autonomy, mastery and purpose**.

 To become genuinely interested in other people and gain their trust, you have to go beyond the small talk and have meaningful conversations keeping their interests in mind.